julienmjaquet/web_scraping_tutorial/tutorial.md

 }
 ```
-At each iteration, we want first to extract the web link of the municipality of row `i` and read the html page.
+At each iteration, we first want to extract the web link of the municipality in row `i` and read the HTML page.
 ```
   link <- swissdata$links[i]
   webpage <- read_html(link)